f-f-9-9-0-0/f-f-9-9-0-0.github.io/_posts/2024-10-31-how-to-manage-data-in-datastax-astradb-effectively.md

 # How to manage your data?

-There are many ways to manage data in an AstraDB database, starting from the AstraDB web console, using another one, DataStax Studio or go with APIs.
+There are many ways to manage data in an AstraDB database, starting from the AstraDB web console, using another one, [DataStax Studio][link_to_other_post] or go with APIs.
 <br>

 And there are tools ready for use which can help you to achieve your goals when it comes to reading and writing records of your tables.